tuxisma/python/README.md

 # python

-This is a good start for sharing some tips about python
+This is a good start for sharing some script about python